 This topic will review the causes of dysuria and the approach to the child with dysuria.
 The evaluation of adult women and men with dysuria, the features and diagnosis of urinary tract infections in children, and the evaluation of sexual abuse in children and adolescents are discussed elsewhere.
-(See "Acute uncomplicated cystitis and pyelonephritis in women" and "Approach to dysuria in the adult man" and "Clinical features and diagnosis of urinary tract infections in infants and children older than one month" and "Evaluation of sexual abuse in children and adolescents".)
+(See "Acute uncomplicated cystitis and pyelonephritis in women" and "Approach to infectious causes of dysuria in the adult man" and "Urinary tract infections in infants and children older than one month: Clinical features and diagnosis" and "Evaluation of sexual abuse in children and adolescents".)

 Dysuria, defined as symptoms of pain and/or burning associated with urination, may be caused by a wide range of infectious and noninfectious causes, but it usually stems from one of several common disorders of childhood and adolescence (table 1).
 Most children with dysuria as a chief complaint will have primary disorders of the genitourinary tract.
 Although patients with urethritis secondary to systemic illnesses may have dysuria as one of their many symptoms, this specific complaint is only occasionally the principal reason for seeking care.